g0tmk/dotfiles-linux/README.md

 #### TODO:
+- check macbook dotfiles + copy over any useful preferences (at least .vimrc and tmux.conf)
 - replace middle-click paste with something better.
 It is too easy to accidentally triple-tap with the touchpad and dump a block of text at the cursor.
 Step 1 is disable middle click with touchpad, then step 2 is merge the x-selection and the standard clipboard with some kind of app or maybe even a custom shortcut with an intelligent paste (or Ctrl+V for one, Ctrl+Shift+V for another).
 Should google how others have solved this problem.
 - add sublime text 4 themes and colorscheme.
 Config is saved already
 - replace DynNetwork plugin in xmobar with a new xmobar_network.py file.